Sayank3007/SafeEat/README.md

 # SafeEat
 SafeEat is a platform which combines food quality indexing using hardware with decentralization and process tracking.
-EatSafe uses the following:-
+SafeEat uses the following:-
 Blockchain for food supply chain
  Arduino for food quality testing
- Machine learning for food quality prediction based on results of the hardware EatSafe accomplishes the following:-
+ Machine learning for food quality prediction based on results of the hardware SafeEat accomplishes the following:-
 Food supply chain that’s un-hackable and un-corruptable Health standards that learn
  Food and soil indexing that’s visualizable Multilingual support
- How it works
+ How it works:-
 Users login with Aadhar card
 Farmer tests his soil (if tier 5 or 6 farmer then no need for soil testing hardware) , genesis block created in the blockchain if quality is good
 Farmer goes to the Local market (vendor)